2023 new program

 This course provides learners with the foundational knowledge for caring and professional communication in nursing.
 An experiential and self‐reflective approach is used to develop self‐awareness and interpersonal communication skills in the context of safe, competent and collaborative nursing practice.
 Topics include communication theory, the nurse‐client relationship, therapeutic communication, cross‐cultural communication and effective teamwork.

-This course provides learners with the foundations of disease and illness across the lifespan.
+This introductory course provides learners with the foundations of disease and illness across the lifespan.
 Learners will gain an understanding of pathophysiological alterations of body systems.
 Nursing management of disease and illness across the lifespan with an emphasis on interventions and treatment is also discussed.
 Cultural diversity in healing practices is explored as well as the incorporation of evidenced-informed practice.